shivannis/xandr-docs-public/xandr-docs/articles/bidders/duration-service.md

 ---
-title: Microsoft Bidders - Duration Service
+title: Bidders - Duration Service
 description: Use the read-only Duration Service to see what video content durations ms.date: 10/28/2023
 ---

-# Duration service
+# Bidders - Duration service

 Use the read-only Duration Service to see what video content durations are registered in the Xandr system.
 Video content fields can be added to line item or deal line item targeting.